-- 15.3 The stewards may impose any one of the penalties below on any driver involved in an incident: - a) A five-second time penalty.
-If the driver enters the pit lane for stop, he must stop in his pit stop position for at least five seconds and then re-join the race.
+- c) If a driver is involved in a collision or Incident (see Article 15.1), and has been informed of this by the stewards no later than twenty five minutes after the race has finished, he must not leave the circuit without their consent. - 15.3 The stewards may impose any one of the penalties below on any driver involved in an incident: - a) A five-second time penalty.
+The driver must enter the pit lane, stop in his pit stop position for at least five seconds and then re-join the race.
 The relevant driver may however elect not to stop, provided he carries out no further pit stop before the end of the race.
 In such cases five seconds will be added to the elapsed race time of the driver concerned. - b) A ten-second time penalty.
-If the driver enters the pit lane for stop, he must stop in his pit stop position for at least ten seconds and then re-join the race.
+The driver must enter the pit lane, stop in his pit stop position for at least ten seconds and then re-join the race.
 The relevant driver may however elect not to stop, provided he carries out no further pit stop before the end of the race.
 In such cases ten seconds will be added to the elapsed race time of the driver concerned.